Smoking a Turkey – The Ultimate Guide w/ Video

 Serving Suggestions

-If you’re making this for a holiday meal you’ll obviously serve it with all the traditional sides.
+If you’re smoking a whole turkey for a holiday meal, you’ll obviously serve it with all the traditional sides.

 • Sandwiches (try a Monte Cristo sandwich)